Conveuropean logo

 Vienna Austria

-In the summer of 2011 my dad came to Europe for the second time and we meet in Berlin.
-From there we did a small trip including Vienna, one of the cities he really wanted to visit since he is in love with the classical music.
-I used to have a very interesting colleague at work from Vienna so based on his comments I was also very interested in visiting the city.
-We had a very good time there and one the plans we did was to attend a concert at the State Opera.
-The building was built in 1861 but restored after the Second World War.
+In the summer of 2011 my dad came to Europe for the second time and we met in Berlin.
+From there we did a small trip including Vienna, one of the cities he really wanted to visit since he was in love with classical music.
+I used to have a very interesting colleague at work from Vienna, so based on his comments, I was also very interested in visiting the city.
+We had a very good time there, and one of the plans we made was to attend a concert at the State Opera.
+The building was built in 1861, but restored after the Second World War.

 Dresden Frauenkirche